 Up On Mountain Pastures

-Adrien Lahittete, a young 22-year-old shepherd from the Terra Madre community of Béarn transhumant shepherds, which recently became the Béarn Mountain Cheese Presidium, came to Cheese 2009 to present his produce.
-He also told us about his life.
+Adrien Lahittete, a young 22-year-old shepherd from the Terra Madre community of Béarn transhumant shepherds, which recently became the Béarn Mountain Cheese Presidium, told us about his life.
 The Presidium will come to Cheese 2013.

 "At the moment I am attending a course in the Development and Promotion of Local Products at the Pau Agricultural Institute.
 I have chosen to train in this area because my parents are farmers and I have been involved since I was very young.
 At first I want it to get away from agriculture, because looking after animals 365 days a year and risking having your family life upset by your work is a difficult choice to make.
 But then thinking about it more carefully and seeing that, in fact, things were no better elsewhere, I decided to return to doing what I know best.